katenjoki/analytics_eng_project/README.md

 You should see the 'production_2017.parquet' and 'production_2018.parquet' in the 'raw/' folder.
 ![cloud_storage](assets/cloud_storage.PNG)

-To perform complex data analysis and generate insights, select 'BigQuery' where you should see the loaded datasets as shown below.
+To perform complex data analysis and generate insights, select 'BigQuery' in your Google Cloud console where you should see the loaded datasets as shown below.
 ![big_query](assets/bq.PNG)

+If you're interested check out this repo where I [ingested data into local PostgreSQL using airflow and docker](https://github.com/katenjoki/postgresql_airflow/tree/master) using the same data.